Jeremy-Neville/Weka-LGBM/README.md

 ## The revised code

 The only aspect you need to change is within the describe function.
 This is something that can be done within the two updated prototypes, and is a very small change.
 There is one small issue, that being that the learning_rate is only displayed as 0 however once a resolution is found regarding that small issue, that will be avaliable within this README.
+This code is not something that is mandatory but is recommended to ensure you can see the parameters for these specefic pyscripts.
 ```
 def describe(args, model):
     text = "LightGBM with %i leaves, " % args["num_leaves"]